-Having a transgender child has opened my eyes to ways I haven’t been very inclusive in my life.
+Having a transgender child has opened my eyes to ways I haven't been very inclusive.

 I thought I was an ally to the LGBTQ community, but ally is an action word.
 By not being mindful of other people's pronouns, I wasn't a very good ally.

-One of the first ways we support out transgender kids is by using their correct names and pronouns.
-If you are having trouble getting your child’s pronouns right, this post has some tips.
-Using gender-neutral pronouns takes practice, and I’ve written about that here.
+One of the first ways we support our transgender kids is by using their correct names and pronouns.
+If you have trouble getting your child's pronouns right, this post has some tips.
+Using gender-neutral pronouns takes practice, and I've written about that here.

 Sharing your pronouns with others is an invitation to the transgender and nonbinary community.
 It tells them that you are a safe person.
 Someone who they can trust to out themselves to if they choose.
-By sharing your pronouns first, it allows transgender and non-binary people to feel safe to share their pronouns if they choose.
-It makes them feel more comfortable in a conversation with you or someone else.
+Sharing your pronouns first allows transgender and non-binary people to feel safe to share their pronouns if they choose.
+It makes them feel more comfortable conversing with you or someone else.

 How do we do this?

 - Add your pronouns to your social media profiles.
-Almost every social media platform now gives you the ability to add your pronouns to your bio.
+Almost every social media platform allows you to add your pronouns to your bio.
 You will find they usually show up under or after your name.
 For Zoom, you can put your first and last name (or just your first name) in the first name box and your pronouns in the last name box.
 This lets your pronouns show up during a meeting.

 - Put your pronouns in your email signature.
 I have found that putting a line under your name dedicated to pronouns works best in email.
 For example, my signature says Pronouns: She/Her/Hers.
 You don't have to capitalize pronouns in a signature, but I want to emphasize them, so I do.

-On this International Pronouns Day, I challenge you to update your social media profiles and email signatures, and your Zoom name if you haven’t already.
+On this International Pronouns Day, I challenge you to update your social media profiles, email signatures, and Zoom name if you haven't already.
 Practice sharing your pronouns when you introduce yourself.
-Let’s make it second nature.
+Let's make it second nature.